niklasbrake/apEEG_modelling/README.md

 ## Preprint
-This code repository is associated with the following publication:
+This code repository is associated with the following manuscript:

 Brake N and Khadra A. Contributions of action potentials to scalp EEG: theory and biophysical simulations. *BioRxiv* \[**Preprint**\].
 June 1, 2024.
 Available from: https://doi.org/10.1101/2024.05.28.596262